matko-k/matrix-rotator/README.md

-# CSV Rotate CLI Tool
+# Matrix Rotation CLI Tool

 A Node.js command-line tool to read a CSV file containing IDs and JSON arrays, validate if the arrays form square matrices, rotate these matrices by multiples of 90° (right or left), and output the results as CSV.